wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 Expertise on some of the clouds are proven by <a href="https://wilsonmar.github.io/salesforce-certifications/">"consultant" certification exams</a>.

-Many of the "cloud" offerings all share the same "salesforce.com" domain name.
+Many of the "cloud" offerings all share the same "salesforce.com" and force.com domain names.

 <a name="Domains"></a>

-## Root Domain Names
+## DNS Domain Names

 Salesforce, as a company, owns these domain names (some product offerings have their own domain, but some don't):